MolotovCherry/molotovcherry.github.io/_posts/2022-03-01-killing-annoying-processes-in-windows.md

 title: Killing Annoying Processes in Windows
 author: Cherryleafroad
 layout: post
-categories:
-  - Programming
+category: Programming
-tags: rust
+tags: rust windows-rs windows
 ---

 Mainly 2 things have been annoying me lately while working on my computer.
 These being, 2 incessant processes that won't stop running and eating 90% of the CPU.